BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 $$\text{minimize } \left[ \text{complexity - accuracy} \right] = \min F.$$

-It rapidly adjust the activity of latent neurons.
+It rapidly adjusts the activity of latent neurons.

 Long‑term learning via experience is required to gradually refine both models---i.e. neural networks---to align them better with each other and to construct better world models.
 Both *learning* and *perception* serve the same goal: reducing uncertainty in the environment the organism at least partly constructs by building optimal models of it and finding useful explanations for sensory data within those models.